 Joining Amazon Vine isn’t something you can just take by the horns and go do.
 You have to be invited.
-It’ll take some work and sending good vibes out to the almighty Amazon Vine god, but it’s possible!
+It’ll take some work and sending good vibes out to the almighty Amazon Vine gods, but it’s possible!

 Customers buy products based on reviews.
 You’re an Amazon shopper, I’m sure, so you know this is true.
 If a product has an overwhelming amount of positive reviews, it’s compelling.
-Especially important for Amazon since we can’t try on, touch, or try out products only available online.
+Especially important for Amazon, since we can’t try on, touch, or try out products only available online.

 Sellers are happy to have their review count upped, and reviewers are happy to have free products.

-2. Where do I sign up to become an Amazon Vine member?
+4. Where do I sign up to become an Amazon Vine member?

 It’s a little more complex than simply signing up, but keep reading to find out how to increase your chances of being selected as an Amazon Vine Voice.

-3. How do I get an invite?
+5. How do I get an invite to join Amazon Vine?

 Aim for expertise in a product category!
-For example, if you have better-than-average knowledge in photography equipment, and your reviews reflect that, you may receive a higher ranking for that particular category.
+For example, if you have better-than-average knowledge of photography equipment, and your reviews reflect that, you may receive a higher ranking for that particular category.
 If that category needs more Vine Voices, you may be invited faster.

-This means you’ll have to pay taxes on the retail value of any products you receive if the total combined retail value reaches over $600 that year.
-So, even if a gadget you receive is on sale for $500, but the retail value is $1,000, you’ll still owe taxes on $1,000.
+So even if a gadget you receive is on sale for $500, but the retail value is $1,000, you’ll still owe taxes on $1,000.